— Bella Hass Weinberg

 Related Term

-- SN A subset of natural language that is used to tag documents and then to find content through navigation or search.
-Use of a controlled vocabulary increases consistency in tagging and can help match users’ natural language with preferred terms.
-Abbreviated as “CV.”
+- that is used to tag documents and then to find content through navigation or search.
+Use of a controlled vocabulary increases consistency in tagging and can help match users’ natural language with

 Controlled vocabularies exhibit the following relationships: